Convert PPT and PPTX to PDF in Java [Advanced Features Included]

 Overview

-Converting PowerPoint documents into PDF format offers several advantages, including ensuring compatibility across different devices and preserving the layout and formatting of your presentation.
-This article shows you how to convert presentations to PDF documents, use various options to control image quality, include hidden slides, password protect PDF documents, detect font substitutions, select slides for conversion, and apply compliance standards to output documents.
+Converting PowerPoint presentations (PPT, PPTX, ODP, etc.) into PDF format in Java offers several advantages, including compatibility across different devices and preserving the layout and formatting of your presentation.
+This guide demonstrates how to convert presentations to PDF documents, use various options to control image quality, include hidden slides, password-protect PDF files, detect font substitutions, select specific slides for conversion, and apply compliance standards to output documents.

 PowerPoint to PDF Conversions

-Using Aspose.Slides, you can convert presentations in these formats to PDF:
+Using Aspose.Slides, you can convert presentations in the following formats to PDF:

 • PPT